-- A lien is a legal claim against your property, with “property” being defined as anything and everything that you own or will own.
-This includes your home, car, business, bank accounts, retirement accounts, etc.
+A lien is a legal claim against your property, with property defined as anything and everything that you own or will own.
+This includes your home, car, business, bank accounts, and retirement accounts, among other items.

-- However, a tax lien does give the IRS ownership of any proceeds that you might get from selling your assets.
-Sell any property and the money from that sale will go to the IRS; you will not receive any of the proceeds until your tax debt is fully covered.
+However, a tax lien does give the IRS ownership of any proceeds that you might get from selling your assets.
+Sell any property, and the money from that sale will go to the IRS.
+You will not receive any of the proceeds until your debt is fully covered.

-- The tax lien is statutory because it is written into the legal code and occurs automatically when the payment deadline passes.
+The tax lien is statutory because it is written into the legal code and occurs automatically when the payment deadline passes.
 There is no judge involved and no court hearing where you can challenge the lien.
-There is not even any paperwork to be filed and the taxpayer does not have to be notified that the lien is in effect.
-The statutory tax lien simply exists, by definition, when the IRS has past due taxes to collect.
+There isn’t even any paperwork to be filed, and the taxpayer does not need to be notified that the lien is in effect.
+The statutory tax lien simply exists when the IRS has past due taxes to collect.

 What is a Notice of Federal Tax Lien (NFTL)?

-A notice of federal tax lien occurs when the IRS makes the tax lien official by filing a notice with your local court or your state’s Secretary of State Office.
-Until then, the tax lien was a secret between you and the IRS.
-However, when that tax lien is a matter of public record, it’s official.
-All your creditors (as well as future creditors) will know the IRS has priority over all your assets.
-This could lower your credit score by up to 100 points and will make it much harder to get a loan or refinance an existing one.
+A Notice of Federal Tax Lien, or NFTL, occurs when the IRS makes the tax lien official by filing a notice with your local court or your state’s Secretary of State Office.
+Until then, the tax lien was an issue between you and the IRS.
+However, when a tax lien is a matter of public record, all of your creditors (both current and future) will know the IRS has priority over all your assets.
+This could lower your credit score by up to 100 points and make it much harder to get a loan or refinance an existing one.

 With a tax lien, the IRS does not actually take ownership or possession of your property.
-It just calls dibs on all your assets.
+Instead, it lays claim to all of your assets.
 With a tax levy, on the other hand, the IRS actually takes ownership of your property.
-It can legally take almost anything you own, and sell your belongings to pay off the tax debt.
-In 2015, the IRS filed 1.46 million notices of levy on third parties to collect back taxes.
-(Source)
+It can legally take almost anything you own and sell your belongings to pay off the tax debt.

-Though the term “levy” does apply to the actual taking of assets, the IRS “places a levy” by simply serving notice that it intends to take your assets at a future time.
+Though the term levy does apply to the actual acquisition of assets, the IRS places a levy by simply serving notice that it intends to take your assets at a future time.
 The Fifth Amendment of the U.S. Constitution states, “No person shall be … deprived of life, liberty or property without due process of law.”
-In the case of tax levies this “due process” requires the IRS to notify the taxpayer at least 30 days in advance.
+In the case of tax levies, due process requires the IRS to notify the taxpayer at least 30 days in advance.
 It must also give the option to request a hearing during that time frame to challenge the levy.
-If no hearing is requested or if the challenge fails, then the IRS has fulfilled its “due process” requirement and can seize the assets at the end of the 30 days.
+If no hearing is requested or if the challenge fails, then the IRS has fulfilled its due process requirement and can seize the assets at the end of the 30-day period.

-Personal property that the IRS can seize and then sell to pay off your tax debt includes but is not limited to:
+Personal property that the IRS can seize and sell to pay off your debt includes but is not limited to:

 - Luxury items